Anxiety Explained.

 Social Anxiety Disorder

 Difficulty and increased anxiety when in social settings including one-on-one or groups.
 The underlying fear is being judged negatively (consciously or unconsciously) by others and showing symptoms of anxiety (shakey voice/hands, sweating, face turning red).
-Common settings that involve discomfort are being observed eating, giving a speech, talking in a work/school environment, meeting unfamiliar people, or being in a grocery store.
+Common settings that involve discomfort are being observed eating, giving a speech, talking in a work/school environment or one-on-one, meeting unfamiliar people, or being in a store.
 Social settings almost always provoke fear or anxiety.
 As with other anxiety disorders, cognitive behavioral therapy (CBT) including exposure and response prevention (ERP) therapy are effective in treating social anxiety.

 Trauma / Post-traumatic Stress Disorders